List of satanic ritual abuse allegations

 During the 1980s and 1990s, a moral panic about alleged satanic ritual abuse occurred, mainly in parts of the English-speaking world.
 This was propagated by certain psychotherapists, social workers, Christian fundamentalists, and law enforcement officials.

 Some of the cases ended in prosecution and imprisonment; all but one of those imprisoned have been released.
 Australia, the United Kingdom, and the United States have had several incidents of alleged satanic ritual abuse which received national and international news coverage.
 Other countries have also had isolated events in which abuse or murder took place with satanic ritual elements, including Argentina and Brazil.

 Australia

 Perth, Western Australia

 In 1991, police in Perth linked Scott Gozenton, a self-professed satanist, with organised child sexual abuse.
 His lawyer claimed 13 satanic covens existed in the area, holding bizarre orgies involving children, and that Gozenton had been followed and threatened by "coven" members throughout the court proceedings.

-Melbourne, Victoria

-In 2001, the Melbourne diocese of the Catholic Church acknowledged as "substantially true" allegations that a Melbourne priest took part in satanic ritual abuse in which a number of deaths occurred in the 1960s and paid compensation to a surviving victim.